-Hong Kong's airport reopens after protests but more than 200 flights cancelled

-The airport, one of the world’s busiest, blamed demonstrators for halting flights on Monday.
-The exact trigger for the closure was not clear because protesters occupying the arrivals hall since Friday have been peaceful.
+Hong Kong leader urges calm as protest tensions rise; airport reopens

+She said violence by protesters had pushed Hong Kong into “a state of panic and chaos”.

+“Hong Kong, as an open, free, very tolerant, economically stable city will see severe wounds ...
+The recovery may take a long time,” she said.

+The increasingly violent demonstrations have plunged the Chinese-ruled territory into its most serious crisis in decades, presenting Chinese leader Xi Jinping with one of his biggest challenges since he came to power in 2012.

+The protests began as opposition to a now-suspended bill that would have allowed extradition to mainland China for those facing criminal charges but have grown into wider calls for democracy.

+They also say police have used excessive force, firing tear gas and bean bag pellets at close range, and are calling for an independent inquiry into the crisis.

+China said on Monday the protests had reached a critical juncture.

+“Protesters have been frequently using extremely dangerous tools to attack the police in recent days, constituting serious crimes with sprouts of terrorism emerging,” Hong Kong and Macau Affairs office spokesman Yang Guang said in Beijing.

+Some Hong Kong legal experts say the official description of terrorism could lead to the use of anti-terror laws.

 The airport was the latest focus of protests that began two months ago.
-The sometimes violent protests began as opposition to a now-suspended bill that would have allowed extradition to mainland China but have grown into wider calls for democracy.

-The protests have plunged the Chinese-ruled territory into its most serious crisis in decades, presenting Chinese leader Xi Jinping with one of his biggest challenges since he came to power in 2012.

-Analysts said the disruptions and protests in Hong Kong were unsettling Asian stock markets, and the Hang Seng index opened 1.1% lower on Tuesday.

-Embattled Hong Kong Chief Executive Carrie Lam said on Tuesday the “lawbreaking activities in the name of freedom” were damaging the rule of law and that it could take a long time for the city to recover from the protests.

-“Hong Kong International Airport will implement flight rescheduling today with flight movements expected to be affected,” said a notice published on the Hong Kong International Airport’s official mobile app on Tuesday.

-Cathay Pacific said it would only operate a limited number of flights for connecting passengers.
-Airport flight boards showed the likes of Emirates Airline and Virgin Australia had flights scheduled to depart on Tuesday.

-China said on Monday protests in the Asian financial hub had reached a critical juncture.

-“Protesters have been frequently using extremely dangerous tools to attack the police in recent days, constituting serious crimes with sprouts of terrorism emerging,” said Hong Kong and Macau Affairs office spokesman Yang Guang in Beijing.

-Some Hong Kong legal experts say the official description of terrorism could lead to the use of anti-terror laws.

-Protesters in turn say police have used excessive force, firing tear gas and bean bag pellets at close range, and are calling for an independent inquiry into the crisis.
+Its administrator blamed demonstrators for halting flights on Monday but the exact trigger for the closure was not clear because protesters occupying the arrivals hall for the past five days have been peaceful.

-Hong Kong’s airport is the 8th busiest by passenger traffic, handling 73 million passengers a year.
+Most protesters had left the airport shortly after midnight, with about 50 protesters still there on Tuesday morning.
+Hong Kong’s airport is the eighth busiest by passenger traffic, handling 73 million passengers a year.

+Hong Kong flag carrier Cathay Pacific said on its website it had cancelled more than 200 flights into and out of the airport on Tuesday and that it would only operate a limited number of flights for connecting passengers.

 Shares in Cathay, which fell to a 10-year-low on Monday, continued their slide on Tuesday and were down more than 4.5% in morning trading.